-In fact, even traditional designers discourage the positioning of a bed in front of the windows.
-However, we are here to show you that the bed and window pairing works very well in some situations and can even be the best option in some situations.
+Even traditional designers discourage the positioning of a bed in front of the windows.
+There are a few ideas when bed and window pairing works very well.

 The Bed Against the Window: Why or Why Not?